 How do I open the art?

-What’s the difference between the formats?
+What's the difference between the high and low resolution images?

 Png images are like photos and made up of many pixels, or little squares.
 If you enlarge them enough, you can see the pixels.
 You have to enlarge the high resolution png images much more than the low resolution before you see the pixels.
 The low resolution png images are best for electronic applications such as in Powerpoint or on Web sites.
 Typically, they look good (not pixelized) when they are 6 inches square or smaller.
 The high resolution png images can be used for print applications because print requires more detail (300 pixels per inch) compared to electronic applications (72 pixels per inch).
 The high resolution png images are created at approximately 8 inches square at 300 pixels per inch.
-Eps images can be enlarged infinitely without ever pixelizing.
-They are the preferred format of printers because they produce the very best quality, without any pixelization, no matter how big the image is enlarged.
-Eps images are best for posters, banners and t-shirts for this reason.

 Why are my images in jpeg format?

 Some of our older clip art collections are in jpeg format.
 The only difference between jpeg and png format is that png images come with a clear background, whereas jpeg images come with a white background.
 If you want png versions, just ask us, and we'll be glad to provide them for you.

 What do I do if my printer wants proof of the rights to reproduce the art?